cryspen/hacl-packages/docs/src/platforms.md

 The HACL Packages are supported based on the following tiers.

+For a detailed description of the different supported architecture see the [next section](./architectures.md).

 ### Tier 1

 Tier 1 targets are guaranteed to work.
 These targets have automated testing to